corinnt/dripseq-peaks/README.md

 ### To-Do:

-**Individual Functions**
+**Preprocessing Functions**
 - for `mark_duplicates`, `REMOVE_DUPLICATES` or `REMOVE_SEQUENCING_DUPLICATES` or none at all?
 - decide between using GenPipes or Trimmomatic to trim adaptors and perform quality control
-- deal with discrepancy between the protocol and the paper for macs2 settings

 **Workflow Functions**
 - finish call peaks between treatments
 - intersect peaks across replicates
+- deal with discrepancy between the protocol and the paper for macs2 settings

 **Dependency Management**
 - see if `bedtools-2.30.0` release will run